mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Try stretching the proton response onto the alphas and carbons
 - [ ] Comrie 2015 66 MeV photon response
 - [ ] try weighting the simulated input spectrum to match the iThemba ToF data
-- [ ] Light transport when you change the point of production
-- [ ] AmBe FoM and Cs L edge resolution
 - [ ] how da hell are we gonna do dose conversions